 Maybe your job and home life are hectic.
 In that case, spending time with only mother nature can do wonders for your mental health.
 People do some of their most incredible deep thinking while walking through nature alone.
 Determine what camping trip and company style is the best fit for your next journey.

 Walking around in nature can feel like a godsend for our city folks.
 Breathing in clean oxygen is excellent for your brain and overall health.
+It’s truly one of the best benefits of camping in the great outdoors.

 This is something that many of us don’t realize until we spend time in an area with clean oxygen.
 Going from the inner streets of Los Angeles to the hills of Lake Tahoe feels very different on your lungs.
 Breathing in clean oxygen consistently helps your cognitive function by keeping your brain working efficiently.